cryptowampum/wampei-woocommerce/woocommerce-gateway-wampei/readme.md

 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Allows stores to accept Bitcoin as a payment method without using a third party exchange in WooCommerce.
+The woo-gateway-wampei-bitcoin plugin allows WooCommerce to accept Bitcoin as a payment method without using a third party exchange.
 You can accept payments into a non-custodial wallet that you have complete control over.
 Interfaces with your Wampei Register© merchant wallet software.
 [See](http://wampei.com/blog/woocommerce/plugin/ecommerce/using_wampei_woocommerce_plugin.html)

 ## Description ##